ibm-cloud-docs/vpc/vpn-ts-cannot-connect-vpn-from-office-network.md

 {: tsResolve}

 1. Add `tun-mtu 1320` to your OpenVPN client configuration files.
-1. If this doesn't work, add `fragment 1400; mssfix` or `mssfix 1360` to the configuration file.
+1. If that doesn't work, add `fragment 1400; mssfix` or `mssfix 1360` to the configuration file.